LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 # Experiment 1
-In addition to the behavioral maintain-versus-switch manipulation, Experiment 1 included a stimulus manipulation known to cause variation in task demand: spectral resolution of the stimuli (implemented as variation in number of noise-vocoder bands).
+In addition to the behavioral maintain-versus-switch manipulation, Experiment 1 included a cued stimulus manipulation known to cause variation in task demand: spectral resolution of the stimuli (implemented as variation in number of noise-vocoder bands, 10 or 20).
 Based on results from Winn and colleagues [-@WinnEtAl2015] mentioned above, greater pupil dilation was expected in the 10-channel condition.
+Additionally, the duration of the mid-trial temporal gap provided for attentional switching was varied (either 200 ms or 600 ms, uncued).
+Behavioral and
-Additionally, the duration of the mid-trial temporal gap provided for attentional switching was varied (either 200 ms or 600 ms).
-Behavioral and neuroimaging research by Larson and Lee [-@LarsonLee2013a; -@LarsonLee2013b] suggest that the time course of attention switching in the auditory domain is around 300-400 ms; accordingly, we expected the 200 ms switch gap to be the more
+neuroimaging research by Larson and Lee [-@LarsonLee2013a; -@LarsonLee2013b] suggest that the time course of attention switching in the auditory domain is around 300-400 ms; accordingly, we expected the 200 ms switch gap to be the more